DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Introduction

 An active area of research within combinatorial commutative algebra is relating invariants of (finite simple) graphs to algebraic properties of their edge ideals.
 For example, Fr\"oberg's Theorem \cite{Froberg} establishes an equivalence between the cochordality of a graph and the linearity of the resolution of its edge ideal.
 Resolutions encode a wealth of algebraic information, such as graded Betti numbers and projective dimension.
-As a special case of Theorem \ref{pruningisdg}, we get a result relating dg algebra structure and facet ideals of facet-induced subcomplexes and thus edge ideals of facet-induced subgraphs (see Definition \ref{facetinduced}).

-\begin{thm*}[Theorem \ref{simplex}] Let $\Delta$ be a simplicial complex such that the minimal $Q$-free resolution of $Q/\mathcal{F}(\Delta)$ admits the structure of a differential graded algebra, where $\mathcal{F}(\Delta)$ is the facet ideal of $\Delta$ and $Q$ is the ambient polynomial ring of $\Delta$.
-If $\Delta'$ is a facet-induced subcomplex of $\Delta$ and $Q'$ is the ambient polynomial ring of $\Delta'$, then the minimal $Q'$-free resolution of $Q'/\mathcal{F}(\Delta')$ admits the structure of a dg~algebra. \end{thm*}
+As a consequence of Theorem \ref{pruningisdg}, we get a result relating dg algebra structure and facet ideals of facet-induced subcomplexes and thus edge ideals of induced subgraphs (see Definition \ref{facetinduced}). \begin{cor*}[Corollary \ref{simplex}] Let $\Delta$ be a simplicial complex such that the minimal $Q$-free resolution of $Q/\mathcal{F}(\Delta)$ admits the structure of a differential graded algebra, where $\mathcal{F}(\Delta)$ is the facet ideal of $\Delta$ and $Q$ is the ambient polynomial ring on the vertices of $\Delta$.
+If $\Delta'$ is a facet-induced subcomplex of $\Delta$ and $Q'$ is the ambient polynomial ring of $\Delta'$, then the minimal $Q'$-free resolution of $Q'/\mathcal{F}(\Delta')$ admits the structure of a differential graded algebra. \end{cor*}

-In the case of edge ideals, Theorem \ref{simplex} may be expressed as follows.
+In the case of edge ideals, Corollary \ref{simplex} may be expressed as follows.

-\begin{cor*}[Corollary \ref{main}] Let $G$ be a graph such that the minimal $Q$-free resolution of $Q/I_G$ admits the structure of a differential graded algebra, where $I_G$ is the edge ideal of $G$ and $Q$ is the ambient polynomial ring of $G$.
-If $G'$ is a facet-induced subgraph of $G$ and $Q'$ is the ambient polynomial ring of $G'$, then the minimal $Q'$-free resolution of $Q'/I_{G'}$ admits the structure of a differential graded algebra. \end{cor*}
+\begin{cor*}[Corollary \ref{main}] Let $G$ be a graph such that the minimal $Q$-free resolution of $Q/I(G)$ admits the structure of a differential graded algebra, where $I(G)$ is the edge ideal of $G$ and $Q$ is the ambient polynomial ring of $G$.
+If $G'$ is an induced subgraph of $G$ and $Q'$ is the ambient polynomial ring of $G'$, then the minimal $Q'$-free resolution of $Q'/I(G')$ admits the structure of a differential graded algebra. \end{cor*}

-Combining Corollary \ref{main} with techniques from discrete Morse theory and homological algebra, we obtain the following classifications about the ``dg-ness" of trees and cycles based on their diameter.
+Combining Corollary \ref{main} with techniques from discrete Morse theory and homological algebra, we obtain the following classifications about the ``dg-ness" of trees and cycles based on the length of the longest path they contain.

 \begin{cla*}[Theorem \ref{classification}] Let $\Gamma$ be a tree of diameter $d$.
-The minimal $Q$-free resolution of $Q/I_\Gamma$ admits the structure of a differential graded algebra if and only if $d \leq 4$. \end{cla*}
+The minimal $Q$-free resolution of $Q/I(\Gamma)$ admits the structure of a differential graded algebra if and only if $d \leq 4$. \end{cla*}